DistributedSystems-UFG/restful-web-service-HenriqueRodriguesA/README.md

 b) check for errors, such as when trying to update information for a employee that does not exist;

-Foi adicionado checagem para os erros 400 e 404 onde o primeira a variável necessária não é informada e o segundo o item que tá sendo procurado para atualizar não existe
+Foi adicionado checagem para os erros 400 e 404 onde no primeiro a variável necessária não é informada e o segundo o item que tá sendo procurado para atualizar não existe

 c) retrieve the average salary, considering all the employees;